tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

 ### Install

-This tool will be built in the `tikv-cli` repository.
+This tool will be built in the `client-rust` repository.
 It will be published.
-Users will be able to install it with `cargo install tikv-cli`.
+Users will be able to install it with
+`cargo install tikv-client --features cli`.
 (See *Alternatives* for another option.)

 ### Configuration